-Short answer questions will consist of a brief prompt that requires a written response varying in length from one sentence (minimum) to several sentences.
+Short answer questions will consist of a brief prompt that requires a written response varying in length from one sentence (minimum) to several sentences or a paragraph.
 Short answer questions will be clearly marked as being worth either 2 or 5 marks depending on the complexity of the question and answer.